14shivangi/s3-cross-account-access/README.md

 # s3-cross-account-access
-Allow another AWS account to list, download and pull files from your S3 bucket using IAM policies and CLI
+Allow another AWS account to list, download and pull files from your S3 bucket using IAM policies and CLI.

 1. S3 Bucket Policy for Cross-Account Access
-This document provides details about an AWS S3 bucket policy that enables cross-account access, allowing another AWS account to list, read, and write to a specific S3 bucket named 'mybucketforss3'.
+-This document provides details about an AWS S3 bucket policy that enables cross-account access, allowing another AWS account to list, read, and write to a specific S3 bucket named 'mybucketforss3'.

 2. Bucket Information